-The international advisory board of NoCeT is formed by five distinguished researchers who provide expert knowledge in various fields of public finance and welfare economics.
+The international advisory board of NoCeT is formed by four distinguished researchers who provide expert knowledge in various fields of public finance and welfare economics.
 The members are:

 Bas Jacobs is Professor of economics and public finance at Erasmus University Rotterdam since 2007 and is an academic partner at of the CPB Netherlands Bureau for Economic Policy Analysis.
 His research crosses the borders of public finance, macroeconomics, and labor economics, and he is a leading expert in (optimal) taxation of human capital.

 In 2011, Kai A. Konrad became managing director at the Max Planck Institute for Tax Law and Public Finance in Munich and chairman of the Council of Scientific Advisors to the German Ministry of Finance.
 Before that he was director at the Wissenschaftszentrum Berlin für Sozialforschung (WZB) and held a professorship in economics and public finance at the Freie Universität Berlin.
 He is a leading expert in various fields within public finance, welfare economics and contest theory.
 (Photo by David Ausserhofer)